THE NATIONAL TRUST FOR SCOTLAND

 ØSTFOLD UNIVERSITY COLLEGE, NORWAY

 Carol was invited, in November 2018, to work with lecturers from a wide range of faculties including Biology, Languages, Arts, Mathematics and Additional Support Need and Initial Teacher Education.
-They attended training on the Scottish Storyline Approach.
+They attended training on the Storyline Approach.

 In January 2019, Carol worked with colleagues on their Storyline development on Sustainability and worked with another faculty on a new Storyline for mature students involving digital technology.
 The University now use the Storyline Manual, written by Carol, to support their Storyline course programme and assignments.
 In September 2019, Carol delivered a joint Storyline Workshop to University lecturers and teachers from surrounding schools.
 The workshops were designed to 'Develop the Story' and 'Develop Effective Questioning.'